atEchoOff/plainTeXt/README.md

 ***Please*** do not pronounce this "plain-tekt" like you pronounce "TeX" from "LaTeX" or I will use whatever legal action is necessary to stop you from doing so.

+Feel free to use my [demo](plaintext.bchristner.com), which renders my personal page in plainTeXt.
+The demo cannot save files, and is not intended for personal use.
+Feel free to download plainTeXt from the releases and use it for free!

 by [Brian Christner](https://github.com/atEchoOff)

 *plainTeXt* is a WYSIWYG LaTeX editor for taking readable notes, sketching, or drafting quickly.
 It is built with [ProseMirror](https://github.com/prosemirror) and my custom fork of [MathQuill](https://github.com/mathquill), [MathQuill](https://github.com/atEchoOff/MathQuill), which adds features such as matrices, figures, and tables, adds convenient shorthand, and fixes some small bugs.
 It has built-in and locally-run [SymPy](https://github.com/sympy/sympy) for evaluating complicated expressions, a math screenshot tool, and direct export to PDF available through my open source [LaTeX compilation server](https://github.com/atEchoOff/LaTeXServer).